Mike31860/SHAMBALA-BACK/README.md

   sync: false

 firebase:

-  serviceAccount: 'path/shambala-5802c-firebase-adminsdk-kuu9t-cdaced1ea4.json'
+  project_id:
+  private_key:
+  client_email:

+  For project id, private key and client email, be sure to use data from the service account file from your google firebase project [Service accounts](https://firebase.google.com/support/guides/service-accounts)

 Make sure you replace the DB environment variables for the Mongo DB Variables and also the service account variable, replace the path where the file is located.

+Finally, please take a look at the examples files attached to the project (.env-example & .env-example-yaml.yaml)